-Five years ago, the number of executive creative directors (ECDs) in agencies in America was just 3%.
+Five years ago, the number of executive creative directors (ECDs) in agencies in America was just 3 per cent.
 One woman decided to do something about it.
-What Kat Gordon didn’t know back then, was she was about to start a movement.
-A movement that has now made its way to Australia and Asia.
+What Kat Gordon didn’t know back then was she was about to start a movement – a movement that has now made its way to Australia and Asia.

 “Long have we discussed in Australia the need to make an advertising industry more reflective of the broader community.
 It’s not a compliance issue, it’s a business imperative.
 We’re really excited here at the Misfits to be doing our bit to change the ratio and make our industry better,” said David Hovenden, B&T’s editor-in-chief and CEO of the Misfits Media Company.

 What can you expect to encounter at The 3% Conference?
 Quite simply the 3% Conference Australasia will be a one-day event offering Australasian brands and agencies an historic opportunity – to be at the forefront of a movement to celebrate the value of women, as both consumers and as communicators.

 In 2017, the latest research suggests the ratio has risen from 3 per cent to around 11 per cent.
 In Australia, no-one honestly knows the ratio, but B&T intends to find out.
 The university of our eyes would suggest to us there is much work to be done.

 Not just an event, The 3% Conference is a place where agencies and brands can share knowledge and best practices, learn how to better market to women, and be part of the drive to achieve greater diversity in all business sectors.